-When a unit with the Complete the Mission keyword deploys during the Deploy Units step, place a friendly priority mission token on the battlefield not within any deployment zone.
+During Setup, for each friendly unit with the Complete the Mission keyword, place a friendly priority mission token on the battlefield within contested territory.

-While a unit with the Complete the Mission keyword is at range 1 of one or more friendly priority mission tokens, that unit gains ♥:▼.
-When a unit with the Complete the Mission keyword attacks an enemy unit at range 1 of one or more friendly priority mission tokens, the attacking unit's attack pool gains the Critical 2 keyword.
+While a unit with the Complete the Mission keyword is at 1 of one or more friendly priority mission tokens, that unit gains 1 . .
+When a unit with the Complete the Mission keyword attacks an enemy unit at 1 of one or more friendly priority mission tokens, the attacking unit's attack pool gains the Critical 2 keyword.